Leveraging Queue Length and Attention Mechanisms for Enhanced Traffic Signal Control Optimization: Method

-Inspired by MaxPressure (MP)~\cite{mp2013} and the property of queue length, we propose an optimization based TSC method called Max-QueueLength (M-QL).
-Like MP, M-QL control greedily selects the phase that with the maximum queue length.
-At intersection $i$, the queue length of each phase is calculated (by equation (1)), then M-QL activates the phase with maximum queue length every $t_{duration}$, denoted by
+Based on Max Pressure (MP)~\cite{mp2013} and the property of queue length, we introduce a new TSC method called Max Queue-Length (M-QL), which directly optimizes intersection queue length.
+The M-QL control chooses the phase that has the maximum queue length in a greedy manner.
+At intersection $i$, the queue length of each phase is calculated using equation (1).
+During each action duration, M-QL activates the phase that has the maximum queue length, denoted by